schapman1974/tinymongo/README.md

 # tinymongo
-A quick and dirty wrapper to make a drop in raplacement for mongodb out of tinyDB
+A quick and dirty wrapper to make a drop in raplacement for mongodb out of TinyDB

 Current Requirements:
    TinyDB  https://github.com/msiemens/tinydb